 This program leads to an M.A. in English, and includes the thesis option.
 You take 24 hours of coursework (8 courses), plus a minimum of six hours of thesis credit (EH 699).
 The six hours would ordinarily be spread across a minimum of two semesters, generally toward the end of your program.
 If you are not finished with the thesis at the end of those 6 hours, you may take additional thesis hours, subject to the rules about time-to-completion of the degree.
 You must register for thesis hours in the semester you complete and defend the thesis, and in any other semester or term where you anticipate requiring your advisor’s assistance.
 Other than basic requirements overviewed below, there are no other specific courses required.
 For more on the thesis, contact the Director of English Graduate Studies.

-- At least half of the hours you take toward your degree (but not including any thesis hours) must be at the 600 level.
+- At least half of the hours you take toward your degree (but not including any thesis hours) should be at the 600 level.

 - You must complete all work toward your degree within thirty semesters of the first course you take (counting summers).
 Courses taken between eighteen and thirty semesters prior to your degree program completion date may be re-validated by departmental exams negotiated with the specific faculty member who has responsibility for that course; any graduate course more than thirty semesters old may not be used.